Cascading/cascading.load/README.md

 Load provides a simple command line interface for building high load cluster jobs, based on Cascading.

-Cascading is a feature rich API for defining and executing complex, scale-free, and fault tolerant data processing workflows on a Hadoop cluster.
+Cascading is an application framework for Java developers to quickly and easily develop robust Data Analytics and Data Management applications on Apache Hadoop.
 It can be found at http://www.cascading.org/

 Installing
 ----------